TestingMyBoi/MeepMeepHackathon/README.md

 - All mockups shown in the video are exported as SVGs and will serve as the UI.
 - We've essentially made nearly all art assets at the same time as our presentation.
 - Layers are functionally named, and can be adapted to import directly as react components.
-- Will likely use MOBX store, ether-js, and a combination of other plugins.
+- Will likely use MUI, MOBX store, ether-js, and a combination of other react plugins.

 _There is a lot more to this idea than listed above, but I tried to keep each topic to 5-7 bullet points._